Documenting Changes

 - Breaking change

-- A patch moved or removed a specific part of Core functionality that may break extensions if they use this part.
-Removal of deprecated code or an interface change are good examples of this type.
+- A patch moved or removed a specific part of Core functionality that may break or affect third-party code (custom extensions, sitepackages, integrations).
+Removal of previously deprecated code or an interface / API change are good examples of this type.

 - Deprecation